Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 This endpoint accepts the following parameters to enrich images:

-- `domain`: The domain for which enrichment is requested.
-- `config_version`: The version of the configuration to be used.
 - `images` (up to 10): A list of image files to be processed by CHATGPT4 Vision.
 Classifier only considers the first image as it will be used only during ingestion.
 - `features`: it will be a set of features including gpt4v, classifier and caching.
   - `cache`
     - `enabled`: A boolean flag indicating whether caching should be enabled.
-    - `key_format`: a string to format the generated keys using domain, config version and hash of the images and feature collection.
-For example, key_format can be set to `'{domain}-{config_version}-{hash}'`.
+    - `key_format`: a string to format the generated keys using the hash of the images and feature collection.
+For example, key_format can be set to `'{hash}'`.
     - `expiry`: a string in the format of `dd:HH:mm:ss` to provide an expiry time span in the document level.
 If it is not provided as a part of the request, the cached item will be expired based on the time specified in the index collection level.
   - `classifier`:
     - `enabled`: A boolean flag indicating whether the classifier should be used.
 Will be true for ingestion only for now.